 To make all of it work together, we invest into Dash and Shadow Step to zip around the battlefield so that the returning blades destroy everything.
-Since we have to reposition often between enemies, we use the stun from Methodical Shadow Step, the knockdown from Poison Trap and the Ultimate Passive Momentum to reduce incoming damage.
+Depending on the situation, we use Shadow Imbuement or Poison Imbuement to boost our damage against packs or single targets.

 This guide teaches you all about how to reach the endgame in Diablo 4 with the Twisting Blades Rogue.
 Let's get started!

 This build guide takes you through the Campaign and Early Game up to Level 50.
 If you're looking for Endgame guides, check out our Rogue Guides section!

 - Constant Teleports

 - Mediocre Defenses

 In Season 3, you obtain the Seneschal Construct through the Season Questline, then collect Governing Stones or Tuning Stones to add attacks and augment them to support your build.
 Only certain Tuning Stones work with a particular Governing Stone.
 Look at the bottom of any Tuning Stone tooltip to see if it is compatible with your Construct's currently equipped Stones.
 Lastly, they can be leveled up by getting duplicates to max out their power.
 Check out our full Season 3 guide for more information.

 - Tempest - This ability hits at a fast rate and can apply buffs at range reliably.

 - Slowing Support - Helps us to trigger damage to crowd controlled enemies and the Wiles Paragon node.